 Stress and Brain Development Relationships

-The relationships between stress and brain development has been a focus of PIRI research and led to longitudinal research in high-risk preterm infants (NHMRC 2006-13) and in children whose mothers have been treated with cognitive behavioural therapy (CBT) for depression in pregnancy (NARSAD 2016-17)
+The relationship between early stress and brain development has been a central focus of PIRI’s research.
+This work has led to longitudinal studies in high-risk preterm infants (NHMRC, 2006–2013) and in children whose mothers were treated with cognitive behavioural therapy (CBT) for depression during pregnancy (NARSAD, 2016–2017).

 Preterm infants:

-PremieStart, developed by PIRI, is an intervention for parents trained to reduce the stress experienced by their preterm infant whilst staying in the Neonatal Intensive Care Unit (for more information on the intervention click here).
-Our landmark publications have demonstrated improved infant brain structure and white matter connectivity (visible on MRI scans) (Milgrom et al., 2010) as well as a positive impact on early infant development (Milgrom et al., 2013) following this stress reduction intervention.
+PremieStart, developed by PIRI, is a parent-focused intervention designed to reduce stress experienced by preterm infants during their stay in the Neonatal Intensive Care Unit.
+Parents are trained to recognise and respond to their infant’s stress signals (for more information on the intervention click here).
+Landmark studies have demonstrated improvements in infant brain structure and white matter connectivity, visible on MRI scans (Milgrom et al., 2010), as well as positive effects on early infant development following this stress-reduction intervention (Milgrom et al., 2013).

-We have recently published the primary outcomes from a large NHMRC-funded RCT of PremieStart (Milgrom, Martin, et al., 2019) and several associated publications are in preparation for peer reviewed journals.
-We are currently funded by Austin Medical Research Fund for a 9-year follow up academic achievement in children from this cohort.
+Primary outcomes from a large NHMRC-funded randomised controlled trial of PremieStart have been published (Milgrom, Martin, et al., 2019), with additional peer-reviewed publications in preparation.
+PIRI is currently funded by the Austin Medical Research Fund to conduct a nine-year follow-up examining academic achievement in children from this cohort.

 Children whose mothers were treated with CBT for antenatal depression:

-In a recent exploratory study, we examined whether CBT for maternal antenatal depression ameliorates the offspring’s brain structure.
-Promising results were found suggesting increased cortical thickness, increased gray matter concentration and reduced connectivity in several brain regions (Bleker, Milgrom, et al. 2019)
+In a recent exploratory study, PIRI examined whether CBT for maternal antenatal depression was associated with changes in offspring brain structure.
+Promising findings indicated increased cortical thickness, increased grey matter concentration, and altered connectivity across several brain regions (Bleker, Milgrom, et al., 2019), suggesting that effective treatment during pregnancy may influence child neurodevelopment.